mkdoc/mkdoc/doc/cli/mkcli.md

 # Description

-Markdown command line interface definition.
+Compiles markdown command line interface definitions to JSON and supplies renderers for converting the definitions to help files and man pages.

 # Options